SnexusG/Competitive-Coding-Resources/README.md

 # Competitive Coding Resources
-### This comprises of all the resources for competitive coding that I've come across
+### This comprises of all the resources for competitive coding that I've come across  along with some begineer tips on getting started with competitive programming

 ## Table of Content
   - [Getting Started with Competitive Programming](#getting-started-with-competitive-programming)